Charitable Trust

 The Henley Royal Regatta Charitable Trust has been the main supporter of The Rowing Foundation for the last thirty years.

-The Rowing Foundation’s purpose is to promote the participation in rowing of young people under the age of 18 or in full time education and the disabled of all ages.
-It gives capital grants of 50% of the total cost of rowing equipment needed by organisations and clubs affiliated to British Rowing.
+The Rowing Foundation’s purpose is to promote the participation in rowing of young people under the age of 18 or in full-time education and the disabled of all ages.
+It gives capital grants of 50% of the total cost of rowing equipment needed by organisations and clubs affiliated with British Rowing.
 The Foundation also gives grants monthly for the refurbishment of rowing boats used exclusively by juniors.
 The refurbishment has been a very popular and successful scheme which involves junior rowers in the application process.

-In 2022 the Foundation awarded over thirty grants totalling over £75,000 for capital equipment and refurbishment.
+In 2023 the Foundation awarded over thirty grants totalling over £75,000 for capital equipment and refurbishment.
 Discover more

 Project Oarsome & Coaching Scholarship Scheme

 One of the Trust’s early donations was to Project Oarsome in 1998.
-Following the projects success, the target moved to finding and supporting additional coaches to look after all the new, young rowers.
+Following the project's success, the target moved to finding and supporting additional coaches to look after all the new, young rowers.
 In 2002 the Trust worked with British Rowing to initiate a Coaching Scholarship Scheme.

 In September 2002 the programme started with just two apprentice coaches and, over the years, the project has supported 82 coaches to successfully graduate the scheme in locations across the United Kingdom, benefiting more than 1,400 young people and 31 state schools.
-Each coach undertakes a two-year, part-time postgraduate course in coaching, sports development or the health/social-related benefits of sport, while undertaking to spend at least 20 hours per week coaching juniors in their assigned area.
+Each coach undertakes a two-year, part-time postgraduate course in coaching, sports development or the health/social-related benefits of sport while undertaking to spend at least 20 hours per week coaching juniors in their assigned area.

 GRASSROOTS PROJECTS